SpongePowered/SpongeDocs/source/plugin/text/text.rst

     Text coloredText = Text.builder("Woot!
 Golden text is golden.").color(TextColors.GOLD).build();

-Any color specified within the ``org.spongepowered.api.text.format.TextColors`` class can be used when coloring text.
+Any color specified within the :javadoc:`TextColors` class can be used when coloring text.
 Multiple colors can be used in text by appending additional texts with different colors:

 Example: Multi-colored Text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~